RHIT-CSSE/csse332/homeworks/01_userspace_thread_1/README.md

 The code you're writing is a library and doesn't have a main.

-Compile this code like this to build the test application.
+Compile the code like this to build the test application.

     gcc tests.c CuTest.c basic_threads.c -o run_tests